-In February 1989, a group of 30 Keller area women responded to a notice in the Keller Citizen placed by three newcomers hoping to meet others in our rapidly growing community.
+On a cold, rainy morning in February 1989, a group of about 30 Keller area women gathered at the Shelingham Club in response to a small notice in the Keller Citizen placed by three newcomers, hoping to meet others in our rapidly growing community.
 From this enthusiastic and community-minded group of women, the Greater Keller Women’s Club was born.
 By March, a monthly newsletter was formed while bylaws and a membership directory were established.
 That spring, monthly luncheons began featuring guest speakers and programs.
 The Club also participated in the Keller “Spring Fling” with a “White Elephant” booth, thus meeting our first community service funds.
 On May 17th, officers were installed and a charter was signed.

 By the end of summer, the Club had 70 members and 15 activity groups.
 In November, the membership voted to incorporate as a Texas tax-exempt organization and to seek federal tax-exempt status.
 Articles of Incorporation were written, approved by the membership and submitted to the Texas Secretary of State.